Important information and who we are

 Purpose of this Policy

-This Policy aims to give you information on how we collect and process your Personal Data through your use of this website, including any data you may provide to us when you use our Wi-Fi services, visit one of our restaurants or bars, subscribe to our newsletter and loyalty scheme or use our website.
+This Policy aims to give you information on how we collect and process your Personal Data through your use of this website, including any data you may provide to us when you use our Wi-Fi services, visit one of our restaurants or bars, subscribe to our newsletter and loyalty scheme, use our website, apply for a job with us or otherwise provide us with your personal data.

 It is important that you read this Policy together with any other Policy or fair processing notice we may provide on specific occasions when we are collecting or processing Personal Data about you so that you are fully aware of how and why we are using your data.
 This Policy supplements the other notices and is not intended to override them.